marcusvbrangel/full-stack-web3-blog/README.md

 Have a look through existing [Issues](https://github.com/marcusvbrangel/full-stack-web3-blog/issues) and [Pull Requests](https://github.com/marcusvbrangel/full-stack-web3-blog/pulls) that you could help with.

+If this is your first time contributing to this project, please do read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started off.

+Feel free to open issues and pull requests.
+We're always welcome support from the community.

 ## Code of Conduct

 [(Back to top)](#table-of-contents)

 Help me keep this project open and inclusive.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)
+Please read and follow our [ of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ## License